fpjnijweide/sqills-room-booking/README.md

 boolean admin = true
     -Run the main method
     -Your email is now in the DB, you can login to our system now through google

+You can run the server by compiling the .war file and deploying with tomcat